 By regulation, USCIS must schedule the N-336 review hearing within 180 days of the date of the appeal, as also stated in this article on Stilt.
 But in practice, it often takes much longer to get the hearing.
 N-336 processing times can be highly unpredictable.
 Sometimes the officer approves the N-400 at the conclusion of the N-336 hearing.
 But if the appeal present complicated issues of fact or law, USCIS might not reach until after it completes an extensive and lengthy review.

 What happens if USCIS affirms the denial of your N-400 application and, thus, you lose the N-336 hearing?

 If USCIS affirms the denial of your N-400, then you have the right to file a subsequent appeal, which is a petition for review in a federal district court.
 And, unlike the N-336, once in federal court, your naturalization denial will be reviewed by an independent federal judge who does not work for USCIS.

 What Our Clients Have to Say:

 “Josh, Eric and the rest of the team were extremely professional and knowledgeable.
 I really appreciated their help in navigating the entire green card application process.
 From what paperwork to compile, to how long we should expect each milestone to take, to even scheduling a practice interview — we always felt like we were in good hands every step of the way.
 They made an intimidating process so much easier and I wholeheartedly recommend their services!”

 Read more reviews on Google!

 If you believe your application for naturalization was wrongfully denied, contact our LA office immediately to schedule an appointment.
 Our immigration lawyers can help you determine whether an N-336 appeal is prudent.
 And if so, we can win your citizenship case by preparing a thorough and persuasive N-336 appeal.
-Call us today at (213) 262-2000 and see how our Los Angeles citizenship appeals lawyers can help you!
+Call us today and see how our Los Angeles N-336 citizenship appeal lawyers can help you!